Pizza3368/CPEN-311---Computer-Architecture-II-/README.md

-# CPEN-311---Computer-Architecture-II-
+# CPEN-311---Computer-Architecture-II
-Code written for CPEN 311 class.
-I furthered my understanding of system verilog.
-The use of FSM, on chip and off chip memory with FPGA and etc.
+These are the codes I wrote for the CPEN 311 class.
+In this class, I furthered my understanding of system Verilog; FSM; On-Chip/ Off-Chip memory with FPGA; etc.